+Healthcare

-Healthcare The household receives means- tested subsidies when they undergo treatment in the public healthcare system (at the same level of incidence as for the general population), and the wife uses step- down care (nursing home and day rehabilitation) services in her old age.
+The household receives meanstested subsidies when they undergo treatment in the public healthcare system (at the same level of incidence as for the general population), and the wife uses stepdown care (nursing home and day rehabilitation) services in her old age.
 This household can also tap on Medifund.
-Polyclinic subsidies are not included in the calculation of benefits.